 Interface: : Wireless | Features: Long-lasting battery life, durable, adjustable steel slider, PC and PS4 compatibility, detachable noise-cancellation microphone

-The HyperX Cloud Flight is a long-lasting wireless gaming headset packed with up to 30 hours of battery life.
-This means you can potentially get two full days of gaming in between charges.
-However, there is a catch – unlike the Cloud Flight’s competition in the Astro A20, the HyperX Cloud Flight only offers stereo sound, foregoing any surround sound implementation.
-You can thankfully get around it by messing around with the Dolby Access app, however, and the sound profile is balanced enough to make this a non-issue.
+The HyperX Cloud Flight is a long-lasting wireless gaming headset that boasts up to 30 hours of battery life.
+This means you can likely get two full days of gaming in between full charges.
+There is a catch, however – unlike the Cloud Flight’s competition, namely the Astro A20, this gaming headset only offers stereo sound, ditching any surround sound capability.
+You can thankfully get circumvent that by messing around with the Dolby Access app, though, and the sound profile is balanced enough to make this a non-issue, making this one of the best PC gaming headsets in 2019.

 Read the full review: HyperX Cloud Flight